 AMIA corporate roundtables are fully catered events hosted by organizations looking to engage directly with leaders in the field.
 Participation in corporate roundtables is voluntary and based on your interest in the topic and availability.
 These events allow you to provide feedback on corporate strategies, inform product development, and learn what important biomedical and health informatics issues these companies are exploring.

 Roundtables are by invitation only and are not eligible for CME/CE.
-Please select your top choices below, making sure your selections do no conflict with one another.
-You may select to join three roundtables from the registration list below.
+Please select your top choices below, making sure your selections do not conflict with one another.
+You may select to join two roundtables from the registration list below.
 Click on the dates to learn more about the roundtables available at those times.

 If accepted, you will receive an email confirmation from Kathryn Hitchcock, Director of Industry Partnerships, the week before Annual Symposium.
 A ticket for your selected roundtable(s) will print with your badge at registration.

 Registration is closed for the 2019 AMIA Annual Symposium Corporate Roundtables.
 If you would like to attend, please contact Kathryn Hitchcock at Kathryn@amia.org